zohararad/wysihtml5n/README.md

 If you're already using Twitter Bootstrap, there's no need to include the bootstrap.css file from **dist/css** although you might want to remove the "icons.less" part from your build, since it doesn't play nicely with Font Awesome

+### Browser Support

+You'll need an ES5 compliant browser to run WYSIHTML5 Enhanced.
+To use the Drag & Drop feature, you'll need a browser with Drag & Drop and FileReader support.
+That means that if you're browser has either "Internet" or "Explorer" in its name, all hell will break loose.

 ## Contributing

 Found a bug?
 Need extra features?
 Feel free to open an issue.
 Or, even better, fork, fix and send me a pull request.